-Today’s pictures of Pluto and Jupiter declare differently.
+Today’s pictures of Pluto and Jupiter and Mars declare differently.
 We can and have done great things; things that don’t include walls to further divide us.

 We should not be pining over the passing of the “greatest generation”.
 We should not waste time scratching our heads wondering what happened to the baby boomers.
 We should be building on the successes of those generations and learning from their failures.
 That’s what thinking, undistracted people do.
 Others tank up on stories about the Kardashians, Bruce Jenner, and an American princess of England in Vancouver.